mongodb/specifications/source/uri-options/uri-options.rst

 conditions specified for leaving it out if it is not included.
 If a driver already provides the option under a different name, the driver MAY implement the old and new names as aliases.
 All keys and values MUST be encoded in UTF-8.
+All integer options are 32-bit unless specified otherwise.
 Note that all requirements and recommendations described in the `Connection String spec
 <https://github.com/mongodb/specifications/blob/master/source/connection-string/connection-string-spec.rst>`_
 pertaining to URI options apply here.